iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 The list of `plots` contains one or more user-defined `dvc plots` configurations.
 Every plot must have a unique ID, which may be either a file or directory path (relative to the location of `dvc.yaml`) or an arbitrary string.
+If the ID is an arbitrary string, a data source must be provided in the `y` field.
 Optional configuration fields can be provided as well.

 <admon icon="book">